AlBurl/FiltEX/README.md

 # FiltEX

-**FiltEX filters and formats whole exome sequencing data, with optional application of custom gene panels and Exomiser for variant prioritisation.**
+**FiltEX filters and formats annotated whole exome sequencing data, with optional application of custom gene panels and Exomiser for variant prioritisation.**

 **Please note that FiltEX is currently under development.**